-They may call 1-435-848-5776, tell the employee–who answers the phone–the person you’d like to talk to and what group they are with.
-We will either go get the person or take a message to them.
-This is where a calling card is needed.
+They may call, 1-435-848-5776, and inform the staff member who answers the phone the person they’d like to talk to and what group they are with.
+The staff will either go get the person wanted or take a message to them.
+If a guest needs to call them back, a calling card is needed.

 I’d like to tour the Ranch.
 How should I arrange for that?

 Call our Salt Lake office at 801-486-5083 or 1-800-468-3274 and let them know you are interested in a tour.
 They will alert the Ranch managers when you would like to come.
 The best time is after 2:00 p.m. as the managers want to have ample time to assist you and in the morning they are busy preparing for new guests.

 Do you have Wi-Fi?